Copper(II) perchlorate

 Copper(II) perchlorate is an inorganic compound with the chemical formula Cu(ClO4)2.
 It forms hydrates with the formula Cu(ClO4)2(H2O)_{x}|.
 The anhydrous solid is rarely encountered but several hydrates are known.
 Most important is the perchlorate salt of the copper aquo complex copper(II) perchlorate hexahydrate, [Cu(H2O)6](2+)(ClO4-)2.

 Infrared spectroscopic studies of anhydrous copper(II) perchlorate provided some of the first evidence for the binding of perchlorate anion to a metal ion.
 The structure of this compound was eventually deduced by X-ray crystallography.
 Copper resides in a distorted octahedral environment and the perchlorate ligands bridge between the Cu(II) centers.

-Safety

-Like other perchlorates, copper(II) perchlorate is a strong oxidant.